WanjiruNdonga/AWS_Cloud_Quest_Chronicles/README.md

 # Quest 1: Cloud Computing Essentials - My First Dance with S3 ☁️🛡️

-Welcome back to my GitHub corner, where Cloud meets cute and even basic services get the fierce treatment! 💅🫧 This repository chronicles my journey through **Cloud Computing Essentials**, the very first practice lab in the AWS Cloud Quest Cloud Practitioner series.
+Welcome back to my GitHub corner, where Cloud meets cute and even basic services get the fierce treatment! 💅.
+This repository records my journey through **Cloud Computing Essentials**, the very first practice lab in the AWS Cloud Quest Cloud Practitioner series.
 Think of it as my origin story with Amazon S3 – spoiler alert: it involved some bucket policy wizardry! ✨

 ---